 The updated Round Interval is shorter than the previous Round Interval.
 As the Controller will use the updated Round Interval and it will not receive ranging initiation message or ranging response message from the Controlee, the Controller shall resume using the previous Round Interval.

-The updated Round Interval is longer than the previous Round Interval and Controlee continues with the previous Round Interval.
-In this case the Controlee will not receive the RCM, it will continue listening to the channel and will receive the RCM sent by the controller at the updated Round Interval.
+The updated Round Interval is longer than the previous Round Interval and the Controlee continues with the previous Round Interval.
+In this case, the Controlee will not receive the RCM, it will continue listening to the channel and will receive the RCM sent by the controller at the updated Round Interval.

-RCM Timing Window (RTW) operation is configured if RTWISP or both RTWISP and RTWMP in RIU IE is 1.
-If both RTWMP and RTWISP are 0, a Controller sends RCM with Block Interval and/or Round Interval in RIU IE without RTW.
-If RTWISP is 1 and RTWMP is 0, a Controller sends RCM at random timing within RTW.
-The size of RTW is fixed with RTW Initial Size.
-If both RTWMP and RTWISP are 1, a Controller sends RCM at random timing within RTW.
-The size of RTW can be calculated by RTW Initial Size and RTW Multiplier.
-A Controlee shall be awake to receive RCM during RTW.
-Controller and Controlee may not try to exchange RCM out of RTW.
+RCM Timing Window (RTW) operation is optionally configured by the RIU IE as described in 7.4.4.39.
+Specifically, a Controller can send the RCM at random timing within a time window, namely RTW, centered at its originally scheduled time.
+The size of RTW in the unit of RSTU can remain constant or vary for subsequent Ranging Round Sets.
+The RCM shall be transmitted within the RTW.
+In order to participate in the exchange, Controlees have to awake during the RTW in order to receive the RCM

-Controller and the Controlee may change the size of RTW by using RTW Initial Size or RTW Multiplier.
-The size of RTW is RTW Initial Size*2^(RTW Multiplier).
-The size of RTW cannot exceed twice the size of Round Interval.
-The RTW window is centered on the Round Interval configured by the most recent successful RCM.
-If RCM is acknowledged by a frame transmitted by Controlee, Controller can recognize whether the RCM is successful or not.
-The Controller randomly chooses the transmission timing of the next RCM within RTW.
-The Controlee waits during RTW to receive RCM.
+The Controller and the Controlee may change the size of the RTW by using the RTW Initial Size field or RTW Multiplier field of the RIU IE (7.4.4.39).
+The duration of the RTW should not overlap with the last Ranging Round Set.
+If the RTW is configured by the RIU IE for the subsequent ranging round, the Controller randomly chooses the transmission timing of the next RCM within the RTW.
+The Controlee waits during the RTW to receive the RCM.